 Employment has a multifaceted effect on the health of individuals.
 Well-paid jobs translate into better access to nutritious food, education, healthier/safer neighborhoods, and good health insurance benefits for individuals and their families.
 Conversely, low-paid jobs or job layoffs result in poor health and stress-related conditions such as stroke, heart attack, heart disease, or arthritis.

-Additionally, good health influenced by healthy and safe working conditions.
+Allen County had the highest female population ages 16+ in the civilian labor force at 62.0%.
 The total employment change was positive for most counties, but Kosciusko and Whitley Counties decreased by 1.1% and 2.7%, respectively (Table 35).
-LaGrange County had the highest increase in total employment.